Linda Buckingham

 I have been in the travel industry since I left school and have been an independent travel consultant with Travel Counsellors for over 20 years.
 I have always had a passion for travel and with the best technology and freedom of choice, I can give you the most professional, stress free, personal service to plan and book your travel arrangements.
 Let me shop around for you to find the most suitable solution for your holiday plans or celebration trip.
 Unlike many internet sites, everything I book for you is 100% financially protected - no ifs, no buts.
 From a no-frills flight to an around the world itinerary, you can have complete peace of mind knowing that your money is in safe hands.
 During the recent Covid crisis we were voted the best company for customer refunds not once, not twice, but three times, which is a very welcome accolade.
 It’s not what we wanted to be known for, but when things do go wrong, we have a great track record of customer care.

 I have been to a different country for every year of my life, have cruised many times and been on-board most of the UK's favourite cruise ships.
 We did our first European river cruise from Budapest to Regensburg a few years ago.
 We visited Canada, the USA and Alaska for an epic 6 week trip in 2019.
 I have attended the CLIA cruise conference in Southampton to check out the new innovations in the cruise industry and I've since added ship visits to P&O's Arvia, MSC's Virtuosa, Windstar's Legend, Azamara's Onward & Virgin's Valiant Lady.
-I will be sailing on Celebrity APEX this year to Scandinavia - our first cruise North!
+I sailed on Celebrity APEX last year to Scandinavia - our first cruise North!

-Since Covid came into our lives it has certainly clipped all of our wings, but it seems to have made most of my clients more determined than ever to make the time to get away.
+Since Covid came into our lives it seems to have made most of my clients more determined than ever to make the time to get away.
 In 2022 my first overseas adventure was a tour to Jordan - which was great fun.
 I was invited on Celebrity Beyond for a trade promotional weekend not long after.
 Our first holiday in 2022 was an Azamara cruise around Croatia - a stunning destination and a chance to find out what happens now you can't dock ships over 25,000 tons in Venice!
 Our last major trip of 2022 was a last minute cruise around the Greek Islands on Windstar.
 We always wanted to take a trip on a masted ship and it was everything we hoped for and more.
 We also explored Athens for a few days before flying home which was easy to do and very interesting.
 In 2023 we added Seville, Haarlem (Netherlands) for Floriade, the USA, Mexico, Cornwall, Devon & Cyprus.

 For each personal & client booking I make I'm planting trees through Trees4Travel to help offsets the carbon emissions generated by our travels.
-So far I've planted nearly 1000 trees in Kenya & Mozambique.
+So far I've planted over 1000 trees in Kenya & Mozambique.
 It's not a lot in the bigger scheme of things, but it's a start to making people more aware of what they can do to help regeneration & support local communities in developing countries.

 For an informal chat about your travel plans - at home or away - please call me and I look forward to speaking to you soon...